 Teens and young adults are too old to be treated like young kids, but adult care might not be quite right for them either.
-Our Adolescent and Young Adult Program brings together the expertise of pediatric and adult cancer specialists to determine what’s best for each person, along with personalized psychological support.
-We customize treatment and services that consider your child’s unique needs, including support and guidance to help them cope with treatment during high school or college and how treatment affects their social life.
+Our Teen and Young Adult Oncology Program brings together the expertise of pediatric and adult cancer specialists to determine what’s best for each person, along with personalized psychological support.
+We customize treatment and services that consider your child’s unique needs, including support and guidance to help them cope with treatment and its effects on their high school, college, or social activities.

 Once treatment is complete, you can count on us for continuing support.
 We offer long-term follow-up services for preventive health care, including screenings and ongoing surveillance.
 Our cancer care doctors and nurses work with social workers and child psychologists who can offer support and assistance with school-related or personal issues.
 In addition, we can help your child transition to adult cancer care services when they’re ready.
 If your child needs other services related to treatment, we refer you to subspecialists.
 You’ll have resources and support to ensure your child’s long-term well-being.

-When your child is fighting cancer, it’s difficult on the entire family, so we try to make it a little easier on you.
-Whether it's explaining a procedure, offering encouragement, or arranging fun activities during therapy or during a hospital stay, your child gets care in a welcoming, kid-friendly environment.
+When your child is fighting cancer, it’s difficult on the entire family.
+We try to make it a little easier.
+Whether it's explaining a procedure, offering encouragement, or arranging fun activities during a hospital stay, your child gets care in a welcoming, kid-friendly environment.
 And, you and your family can get emotional support and education to help you cope as your child goes through treatment and recovery.

 Enjoy a comfortable place to relax at the hospital.
 You can grab a light meal, shower, do laundry, or use a computer with internet access.
 Staffed by volunteers, the family room is here to make your time at the hospital a little more comfortable.